 - Outdoor is where it’s at.
 Norwegians love the outdoors.
 And outdoor activities in Norway are everywhere.
 Don’t be surprised when you see locals hiking, cross-country skiing, sledding, snowshoeing and even biking almost everywhere you travel in Norway.
 The Norway winter isn’t something the locals fear, it’s something that they embrace.

 - Winter in Norway may not be as cold as you had feared.
 Most of the temperatures in coastal Norway are actually quite mild.
 The gulf currents keep the temperatures of Norway in winter very comfortable.
 This can change as you move inland though.
 Another reason that living by the water can be so great.
+You can read our complete Norway packing guide here.

 - It’s dark up north.
 I mean REALLY dark.
 Like, days to weeks at a time without the sun coming up above the horizon.
 Does that sound awful?
 Well, it shouldn’t.
 This lack of sun makes winter in Norway one of the best options for Northern Lights seekers.